 - Colombia's reports brought innovative information on other topics like transportation and tax authority reforms.

 - Colombia's EITI portal includes a Guide to environmental payments and regulations.

 - EITI Colombia offers an online training programme which explains in 5 modules the country's extractive industry and how citizens can participate in accountability processes.

 - Civil society is engaged in implementation not only through the multi-stakeholder group, but also through the Mesa de la Sociedad Civil para las Industrias Extractivas, a wider network dedicated to transparency in the sector.

 The Ministry of Mines and Energy hosts the EITI national secretariat.
-Deuty-Minister of Mining, Carlos Andrés Cante is the EITI Champion and Patricia Gamboa performs as the National Coordinator.
+Deputy-Minister of Mining, Sandra Sandoval is the EITI Champion and Lorena Roa is the National Coordinator.
 Within the Ministry, the sectorial planning unit (UPME) supports the MSG technical work.
 Below is the detailed composition of the National Tripartite Commission: